Quasi-periodic eruptions from mildly eccentric unstable mass transfer in galactic nuclei: Introduction

 Quasi-Periodic Eruptions (QPEs) are a new class of X-ray sources discovered by wide-field X-ray surveys \citep{Miniutti2019, giustini20_RXJ1301, Arcodia2021, chakraborty21_XMMJ0249}.
 These sources typically show hour-long bright X-ray bursts on top of quiescent emission, with a recurrence period of $P\sim 10\rm\, hr$.
 The spectra are thermal-like in the X-ray band, with higher temperatures $(kT \sim 100\rm\, eV)$ in the eruption phase and lower temperatures $(\sim\!
 50\rm\, eV)$ in the quiescent phase.
 This means that the flux ratio between the eruption and quiescent phases is much larger at higher photon energies --- the flare amplitude reaches a factor of $\sim\!10^2$ near $1\rm\, keV$.
 They are found in the nuclei of low-mass galaxies, indicating that the radiation is powered by low-mass supermassive black holes \citep[BHs,][]{miniutti13_GSN069, Miniutti2019,shu17_RXJ1301, shu18_GSN069, Arcodia2021, Wevers2022}.

-Many existing models of QPEs are based on mass loss from a star orbiting a BH; previous works have focused on (i) white dwarf (WD) or He stars in highly eccentric orbits \citep{King2020, King2022, wang22_WD_model, zhao22_He_star}, or (2) main-sequence stars on roughly circular orbits \citep{Metzger2022}.
-We argue in what follows that the first class of models is disfavored both because of mass-transfer instability and because of low rates and that the second class of models is disfavored because RLO of a star on a nearly circular orbit will produce a roughly time-steady disk not short duty-cycle flares.
+Many existing models of QPEs are based on mass loss from a star orbiting a BH; previous works have focused on (i) white dwarf (WD) or He stars in highly eccentric orbits \citep{King2020, King2022, wang22_WD_model, zhao22_He_star}, or (2) main-sequence stars on mildly eccentric or circular orbits \citep{Metzger2022}.
+We argue in what follows that the first class of models is disfavored both because of mass-transfer instability and because of low rates.
+We also argue that, in the second class of models, the long viscous timescale disfavors accretion power, and that the flares are powered by shocks instead.

 An alternative class of models are based on possible instabilities in the BH accretion disk \citep{Miniutti2019, sniegowska20_disk_instability, pan22_disk_instability, raj21_disk_tearing}.
 The simplest version of this, based on thermal-viscous instability \citep{lightman74_thermal_instability}, is disfavored by detailed modeling of the X-ray lightcurves \citep{Arcodia2021}.
 More complex models \citep[e.g.,][]{pan22_disk_instability, raj21_disk_tearing}, with more free parameters (describing the viscous torques, magnetic pressure, size of the unstable zones, spin-disk misalignment, etc.) are potentially viable for some QPEs that are in bright, long-lived active galactic nuclei (AGN), but these models are inconsistent with the most enigmatic sources (eROSITA QPE1/2) which appear in largely quiescent galaxies \citep{Arcodia2021}.
 It is also theoretically unclear why QPE sources would show thermal-viscous instability while the majority of AGN and X-ray binaries do not appear to.